 Since I do not have anything quilty to blog about, being the holidays and all I thought I would share with you one of my favourite Santa story.
 For the record, I am one of Santa's biggest fan!
 I love anything having to do with Santa.

 So, allow me to share a story that I hope you will enjoy as much as I do.
 It was published in The Country Register, Nov.-Dec., 2005 issue (page 27).
+I do not know the author.
 It is a story that no matter how often I re-read it, it always warms my heart.

 I remember my first Christmas adventure with Grandma.
 I was just a kid.
 I remember tearing across town on my bike to visit her on the day my big sister dropped the bomb: “There is no Santa Claus,” she jeered.
 “Even dummies know that!”